aws-samples/psp-reusable-artifacts/README.md

 ## SSH Key

-We'll need to create or use an ssh key to give ArgoCD the right to access the `gitops_addons` and `gitops_workload` repositories.
+You'll need to create or use an SSH key to give ArgoCD the necessary access to the `gitops_addons` and `gitops_workload` repositories.
+Run the following command to generate a new SSH key:

 ```bash
 ssh-keygen -t ecdsa -f ~/.ssh/privatekey_name.pem
 ```

-You must [register your public SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) previously generated on your Github account.
+After generating the key, [register your public SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) on your GitHub account.

 ## S3 for TFState Persistance

-All your tfstate files should be securely stored on S3 bucket.
-To configure that run the following comands to create your bucket and then update your versions.tf files on each terraform folder that is required.
+All your Terraform state files should be securely stored in an S3 bucket.
+To configure this, run the following commands to create your bucket, then update the versions.tf files in each Terraform folder that requires it.

-Change your bucket name (must be unique) and AWS region
+Change the $BUCKETNAME and $AWSREGION variables to your desired values:

 ```bash
 aws s3api create-bucket --bucket $BUCKETNAME --region $AWSREGION
 ```

-At each versions.tf file, you should change the following code replacing your bucket name and AWS region.
+In each versions.tf file, update the backend "s3" block with your bucket name and AWS region:

 ```json
 backend "s3" {